-122. The In-Service Monitoring and Reporting pillar (ISMR) addresses the in-service safety of automated vehicles after market introduction.
-In practice, the application of the other pillars of the NATM guidelines will assess whether the ADS is reasonably safe for market introduction; whereas the in-service monitoring and reporting will gather additional evidence from its in-service operation to demonstrate that the ADS continues to be safe after market introduction, i.e., that use of the ADS does not present an unreasonable safety risk.

-This pillar addresses the dynamic nature of driving and ensure attention to and continuous improvement of the safety of the ADS.

-- 123. The pillar consists in the collection of relevant data during ADS operation. - 124.
+- 122. The In-Service Monitoring and Reporting pillar (ISMR) addresses the in-service safety of automated vehicles after market introduction.
+In practice, the application of the other pillars of the NATM guidelines will assess whether the ADS is safe, according to the existing criteria, for market introduction; whereas the in-service monitoring and reporting will gather additional evidence from its in-service operation to demonstrate that the ADS continues to be safe after market introduction, i.e., that use of the ADS does not present an unreasonable safety risk.
+This pillar describes how to monitor the dynamic nature of the inservice operational use and then to provide feedback to ensure that there is continuous improvement of the safety of the ADS. - 123.
+The pillar relies on the collection of relevant data during ADS operation. - 124.
 This pillar does not address the obligation for "real-time monitoring" (self-checks/ on board diagnostics) of the performance of ADS subsystems by the manufacturer, which is part of the overall safety requirements.
-However, some form of monitoring of the performance of ADS subsystems over time could be part of "Objective 1" that is described in "General guidance on ISMR implementation", and could contribute to the predictive monitoring of safety performance degradation. - 125.
-The processes put in place by the manufacturer to manage safety during in-service operation (e.g. to manage changes in the traffic rules and in the infrastructure) fall outside this pillar and are assessed with the audit pillar.
+However, some form of monitoring of the performance of ADS subsystems over time could be part of "Objective 1" that is described in "General guidance on ISMR implementation" below, and could contribute to the predictive monitoring of safety performance degradation. - 125.
+The processes put in place by the manufacturer to manage safety of the ADS during in-service operation, e.g. to manage changes in the traffic rules and in the infrastructure, fall outside this pillar and are assessed with the audit pillar.
 This pillar focuses on the type of data to be monitored and reported. - 126.
 Whatever safety evaluation is done before market introduction, the actual level of safety will only be confirmed once enough vehicles have reached the in-service operation phase and have encountered a sufficient range of traffic and environmental conditions.
-It is recommended that a feedback loop (fleet monitoring) is in place to confirm the safety argument and confirm the validation carried out by the manufacturer before market introduction.
-The operational experience feedback from in-use monitoring will allow ex-post evaluation of regulatory requirements and validation methods and could provide indications on safety related issues that need reviewing. - 127.
+It is recommended that a feedback loop (fleet monitoring) is put in place to confirm the safety argument and confirm the validation carried out by the manufacturer before market introduction.
+The operational experience feedback from in-service monitoring will allow expost evaluation of regulatory requirements and validation methods and could provide indications on safety related issues that need reviewing. - 127.
 New safety risks might be identified and/or introduced during the in-service operation of ADS vehicles.
 The In-Service Monitoring and Reporting pillar can be used to identify them and provide data to update the common scenario catalogue to cover them. - 128.
-Finally, in the early phase of market introduction of ADS, it is essential that the whole community can learn from crashes and incidents involving ADS vehicles and can quickly respond and develop mitigation measures.
+Finally, in the early phase of market introduction of ADS, it is essential that the whole community can learn from crashes and incidents involving an ADS and can quickly respond and develop mitigation measures.